Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Introduction

 \section{Introduction}

-Large language models (LLMs) hold the promise of democratizing complex technical tasks such as data analysis by assisting users in programming, analysis, and modeling~\cite{Ma2025-wf, Pickering2025-uj}.
-Despite the grand vision, we continue to see mixed results in whether and how people benefit from AI~\cite{paradis2025much}.
-There have been conflicting reports on whether AI agents help developers improve programming efficiency~\cite{Becker2025-ho, song2024impact}; only some novices seem to perceive reduced barriers~\cite{Pickering2025-uj, kazemitabaar2023novices}.
-In fact, performance often hinges on users' prior expertise, ranging from domain knowledge to AI literacy~\cite{Chen2024-du, nguyen2024beginning, zi2025would}.
-For instance, some work argues that less experienced developers benefit more from AI assistants~\cite{liang2024large, peng2023impact}, and those with basic AI literacy may avoid common pitfalls in prompting or interpreting model outputs~\cite{puppart2025short,annapureddy2025generative}.
-However, these findings remain fragmented across different populations and tasks, \textbf{making it challenging to weigh which types of expertise matter most} (e.g., whether we should focus on teaching domain knowledge or AI usage knowledge).
+Large language models (LLMs) hold the promise of democratizing complex technical tasks such as data analysis by supporting programming, analysis, and modeling~\cite{Ma2025-wf, Pickering2025-uj}.
+Despite the grand vision, evidence of who benefits and how remains mixed~\cite{paradis2025much}.
+Prior work reports conflicting effects of AI agents on programming efficiency~\cite{Becker2025-ho, song2024impact}; only some novices seem to perceive reduced barriers~\cite{Pickering2025-uj, Kazemitabaar2023-mj}.
+In fact, performance often hinges on users' prior experience, ranging from domain knowledge to AI literacy~\cite{Chen2024-du, Nguyen2024-sd, zi2025would}.
+For instance, some work argues that less experienced developers benefit more from AI assistants~\cite{liang2024large, peng2023impact}, and others show that basic AI literacy helps users avoid common pitfalls in prompting or interpreting model outputs~\cite{puppart2025short,annapureddy2025generative}.
+However, these findings remain fragmented across different populations and tasks, \textbf{making it challenging to weigh which types of experience matter most} (e.g., whether we should focus on teaching domain knowledge or AI usage knowledge).
 Moreover, most prior analyses measure only outcomes (e.g., task success) and are conducted in controlled, short-term lab settings~\cite{Kazemitabaar2024-sb, Pickering2025-uj, Zheng2023-yx}.
-As a result, we have yet to demystify \textbf{how users' AI interaction behaviors get shaped by their (lack of) certain expertise} in real-world workflows.
+As a result, we have yet to demystify \textbf{how users' AI interaction behaviors get shaped by different experiences}, or the lack thereof, in real-world workflows.